Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Results

 This decoupling technique produces a lower objective, i.e., a better fit, compared to optimizing all parameters at once.
 In the future, we aim to further eliminate the need for separate passes for bending and membrane parameters to produce a more streamlined pipeline.
 The comparison to Houdini silk targets is illustrated in \figref{fig:syntheticResults}.
 For all deformations apart from the second column, the local vertex displacement is below 2.4 mm.
 In the second column, the error is clustered at large strain regions, which indicates that our StVK model deviates from Houdini's material model for large strain deformations.

 The retrieved parameters are listed in \tabref{tab:syntheticOptimizedParams}.
 By optimizing for these parameters, we avoid manual hand-picking of material parameters as in Section \ref{sec:evaluation}, but instead, are able to reproduce the cloth behavior of the physically more accurate and computationally more expensive Houdini FEM simulator as demonstrated in \figref{fig:synthLook}.
-Here, we re-simulate the Houdini experiment with our XPBD simulator by using the same initial and boundary conditions as in Houdini.
+Here, we re-simulate the Houdini experiment with our simulator by using the same initial and boundary conditions as in Houdini.
 We thereby demonstrate that our pipeline is capable of effectively reproducing the aesthetics of different cloth materials generated by third-party simulators.

-\paragraph{Real-world Experiments.} With real-world captures of cloth subject to various force applications and deformations, we generate six targets each for three different materials as shown in \figref{fig:realTargets} using a 9.6 cm cloth swatch.
+\paragraph*{Real-world Experiments.} With real-world captures of cloth subject to various force applications and deformations, we generate six targets each for three different materials as shown in \figref{fig:realTargets} using a 9.6 cm cloth swatch.
 The first two targets are generated by applying a 200 g weight on opposing sides of the cloth using wide paper clamps as shown in \figref{fig:captureSystem} (right).
 The third target is generated by applying a 200 g weight on all corners while the fourth is created by applying 20 g at two diagonally opposite corners and 100 g on the remaining corners.
 The last two targets are generated by letting the cloth drape from a horizontal ledge.

 We optimize for the parameters of each material, which are shown in \tabref{tab:realOptimizedParameters}.
 Then, we re-simulate the target with the estimated parameters by setting the initial vertex positions to the target shapes, see \figref{fig:realResults}.
-Our results demonstrate that our method is able to closely match the captured targets within 3.7 mm of maximum vertex displacement.

 Our optimization correctly determines higher Young's moduli for a stiff material like denim and lower for the softer polyester material, as well as a larger bending stiffness in denim compared to cotton and polyester.